dyakonoff/cuba-validation/README.md

 [Customer.java](orderman/modules/global/src/com/haulmont/dyakonoff/orderman/entity/Customer.java)

-You can also check the more complex example of a custom validator that comes with hibername and uses a list of checks to validate data:  [org.hibernate.validator.constraints.br.CPF](https://github.com/hibernate/hibernate-validator/blob/master/engine/src/main/java/org/hibernate/validator/constraints/br/CPF.java).
+You can also check the more complex example of a custom validator that comes with hibernate and uses a list of checks to validate data:  [org.hibernate.validator.constraints.br.CPF](https://github.com/hibernate/hibernate-validator/blob/master/engine/src/main/java/org/hibernate/validator/constraints/br/CPF.java).

 Now, it's time to take a look at more complex custom annotation that does cross-field check. `@CustomerContactsCheck` interface defines a constraint that could be applied to classes only: